Our Board

 David Roberts

-David is currently Strategic Policy Manager at Invest NI.
+David is Director of Strategic Development at Tourism NI where he is responsible for a broad portfolio including Industry and Investment Programmes, experience development and events, and accommodation certification and quality assurance.
 Having worked in economic development throughout his career, he possesses an in-depth knowledge of business planning, funding and organisational development issues and challenges.
 David is a strong and enthusiastic leader who actively seeks out opportunities to enhance the impact and effectiveness of policies and programmes.
 He joined us through the Arts & Business NI Board Bank programme.

 Professor Gillian Armstrong